 - Cash assets are carried at face value of the amounts deposited.
 The carrying amounts of cash assets approximate their fair value.
-Cash includes cash on hand, deposits held at call with banks, term deposits and investments in money market instruments, such as bills of exchange. - Fixed interest securities are taken as the bid price of the instrument. - Receivables are initially recognised and subsequently measured at book value less provision for doubtful debts, which is the best estimate of fair value as they are settled within a short period.
+Cash includes cash on hand and deposits held at call with banks. - Fixed interest securities are taken as the bid price of the instrument. - Receivables are initially recognised at fair value and are subsequently measured at amortised cost, less a provision for doubtful debts.
+The carrying value of receivables approximates its fair value at reporting date.